How to remove automotive stains from your driveway or garage

 Whether your car sprung a leak or you spilled gasoline while filling up the lawn mower or snow blower, it can be easy for your driveway to end up with a few stains.
 Oil, transmission fluid and gasoline can leave behind spots that make your driveway or garage floor look greasy or discolored.

-Whether the stain is new or old, there are some basic steps to help remove marks left by leaked fluids from a paved driveway or an uncoated concrete garage floor.
+Regardless of whether a spot is new or old, follow these steps to help remove automotive stains from your paved driveway or uncoated concrete garage floor.

-- Finally, rinse the pavement with a hose and let it air dry.
+- Use a hose to rinse the pavement clean.
+Let it air dry.